agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 20.md

 ##### **Example 🧮**

-ABC Corporation has pre-tax earnings of $10 million. [cite\_start]The corporate tax rate is 25%, and shareholders pay a 20% tax on dividends[cite: 3436].
+ABC Corporation has pre-tax earnings of $10 million.
+The corporate tax rate is 25%, and shareholders pay a 20% tax on dividends.

   * **Case 1: 100% Dividend Payout**